Quantco/datajudge/docs/source/development.rst

    pytest tests/unit

 Integration tests are run against a specific backend at a time.
-As of now, we provide helper scripts to spin up either a postgres or mssql backend.
+As of now, we provide helper scripts to spin up either a Postgres or MSSQL backend.

-To run integration tests against postgres, first start a docker container with a postgres database:
+To run integration tests against Postgres, first start a docker container with a Postgres database:

 ::